sporto/elm-tutorial/en/02-elm-arch/08-composing-3.md

 ## Key points

-- The Elm architecture offers a clean way to compose (or nest) components as many levels as you need.
+- The Elm architecture offers a clean way to compose (or nest) components at as many levels as you need.
 - Children components do not need to know anything about the parent.
 They define their own types and messages.
-- If a child components needs something in particular (e.g. an additional model) it "asks" for it by using the function signatures.
+- If a child component needs something in particular (e.g. an additional model) it "asks" for it by using the function signatures.
 The parent is responsible for providing what the children need.
 - A parent doesn't need to know what is in its children models or what their messages are.
 It only needs to provide what its children asks.